Kattradhu Thamizh: Plot

 Prabhakar (Jiiva) is a Tamil teacher in a private school in west Mambalam area of Chennai, who leads a lonely life in a lodge.
 He is frustrated and even tries to commit suicide, in a system where knowing one's mother tongue and teaching it is looked down upon by a society craving for material benefits and imbalance in pay structure.

 The narration is mostly in a series of flashbacks.
-Prabhakar, for no fault of his, is at the receiving end, terrorized by cops and on the run after killing a railway booking clerk in a fit of rage.
+Prabhakar, for no fault of his, is at the receiving end, terrorised by cops and on the run after killing a railway booking clerk in a fit of rage.
 He roams all around the country and joins some sadhus, high on pot and also grows his hair long and keeps a shaggy beard.
 Finally, he wants to exorcise the devils within and at gunpoint kidnaps a television anchor Yuvaan-Suang (Karunas), who records his life story, in which he confesses to killing 22 people in cold blood.

 In the flashback, he reveals his past, his upbringing by a Tamil teacher Poobaal Raavar (Azhagam Perumal) and his childhood sweetheart Anandhi (Anjali), who becomes an obsession for him later in his life.
 The love between Prabhakar and Anandhi is shown in flashes when Prabhakar is narrating his story to Yuvaan-Suang.

-Prabhakar lives in a village and develops a friendship with a neighboring girl named Anandhi.
+Prabhakar lives in a village and develops a friendship with a neighbouring girl named Anandhi.
 After a few years, Anandhi's family relocates, and Prabhakar's childhood is marred by tragic events as he loses his mother and grandparents in an accident.
 His father, a soldier, enrolls him in a boarding school before leaving.
 There, Prabhakar bonds with Poobal after some initial mischief.
 Gradually, he begins to see Poobal as a father figure.
-As the years pass, Prabhakar matures into a young man with a growing interest in Tamil, his favorite subject taught by his beloved teacher.
+As the years pass, Prabhakar matures into a young man with a growing interest in Tamil, his favourite subject taught by his beloved teacher.

 After completing 12th grade, Prabhakar learns of the tragic death of his beloved teacher, Poobal, in an accident and travels to pay his last respects.
 There, he encounters Anandhi, whose father also died in the same accident, arguing with another family for a chance to see her father's body.
 Prabhakar intervenes, engaging in a fistfight to ensure justice is served.
 This incident deepens the bond between Prabhakar and Anandhi, leading them to meet regularly.